Hawks Pavilion at the Joslyn

 Taking its cues from the Nebraska landscape and weather patterns, the design of the pavilion is representative of transition.
 Three distinct yet connected buildings, each representing different architectural styles, blend well partially because of precast concrete’s versatility.
 The Hawks Pavilion emerges as a curvilinear shape from between the two existing museum structures and softens their rectilinear forms.
 Light-colored precast panels were polished so sand could be exposed, adding a pop of pink to the pavilion’s façade, reflecting the rose-colored marble of the existing structures.
 The horizontal panels provide texture and mimic the stacked stone steps of the Joslyn Memorial building, which runs parallel to the new pavilion.

 The transparent first floor encloses a multi-purpose space and makes the Hawks Pavilion appear to float.
 The design's weightless effect recalls the sky and cloud formations above the Great Plains, while deep overhangs and horizontal elements reflect Prairie School architecture.
-Carefully designed curvature helps filter light, allowing abundant natural light to flow into the pavilion’s second-floor exhibition galleries.
+The carefully designed curvature helps filter light, allowing abundant natural light to flow into the pavilion’s second-floor exhibition galleries.

 LOCATION